Mattress Disposal

 1. Load Up

 Load Up is another junk removal service that can help you discard the mattress.
 They are active in all 50 US states and charge a service fee for pickup.
-They accept all forms of rejected mattresses, even the ones infested with bed bugs, pests, and molds.
+They accept all forms of rejected mattresses, even those infested with bed bugs, pests, and molds.

 1. Waste Disposal Service